chavacava/chavacava.github.io/_posts/2022-03-01-testing-is-bad.md

 We test by feeding our code with some inputs we consider interesting and checking if the code behaves as expected; in other words we do _example-based testing_
 What can be wrong?
 Inputs!
-It seems we are not good to choose our examples :)
+It seems we are not good at choosing our examples :)

 What can we do to better test our programs?
-We could start delegating to the computer the generation of a subset of our tests inputs.
+We could start delegating to the computer the generation of a subset of our test inputs.
 We are lucky and some testing approaches and their corresponding tools can help us in this task, for example:

 - Property-based-testing
 - Fuzzy-testing

+These two approaches are related, to the point some people say they are the same thing!

-This note is taking too long so I'll not dive in the details of these two testing approaches (maybe in a future note) but I know you will check them (I you were not yet aware of them) and look for the available tooling for your favorite language.
+This note is taking too long so I'll not dive into the details of these two testing approaches (maybe in a future note) but I know you will check them (if you were not yet aware of them) and look for the available tooling for your favorite language.

-Testing is very important (I do not need to tell you why) and we need to be better at.
+Testing is very important (I do not need to tell you why) and we need to be better at it.

-# Bonus-track Game
+## Bonus-track Game

-Lets say you must test a function that receives three segment lengths and it returns the kind of triangle these segments form.
+Let's say you must test a function that receives three segment lengths and it returns the kind of triangle these segments form.
 The function signature is in the lines of:
 ```
 func triangleKind(s1, s2, s3 float) kind
 ```

-How many test cases you can imagine?
+How many test cases can you imagine?
+Let us know in the comments.